sta0003/Commission/README.md

-# Commison
+# Commisson
-This is where development releses of the game "Commision" will be located.
+This is where development releses of the game "Commission" will be located.